Let’s Talk Teen Mental Health

 Show yourself love

-Reach out to teens
+Reach out to other teens.

-If you know any teens, check in on them frequently.
-Sometimes people just need someone to talk to and confide in, and simply asking how someone’s day is going or reminding them that you’re around can make a huge difference.
-If their situation seems concerning, maybe let a family member know.
-In any case of emergency or immediate threat, call 911.
+If you know any teens, have a conversation about their feelings.
+Sometimes, people need an opening to talk to and confide in, and simply asking how someone’s day is going or reminding them that you’re around can make a huge difference.

-Get help for yourself
+Get help for yourself.

-If you’re a teen who’s struggling with their mental health, don’t hesitate to reach out for help.
-There is no shame in getting therapy or seeking professional guidance.
-Go to your doctor and talk to them about your symptoms so they can diagnose you properly and create a treatment plan that meets your needs.
+There is no shame in seeking professional guidance, researching, and seeing a therapist.
+Your doctor is your guide and available to talk to them about your symptoms so they can diagnose you properly and create a treatment plan that meets your needs.

 If you would prefer to browse on your own, the call numbers below will help you get started.